jointakahe/deployment-examples/fly.io/README.md

 ## Setup fly.toml

 The main configuration for our Fly.io app lives in [`fly.toml`](fly.toml).
-Feel free to adjust the example base config file in this repository, especially considering the [Environment Variables](https://docs.jointakahe.org/en/latest/installation/#environment-variables) for configuring Takahe further.
+Feel free to adjust the example base config file in this repository, especially considering the [Environment Variables](https://docs.jointakahe.org/en/latest/installation/#environment-variables) for configuring Takahē further.

 ## Deploy